 There are massive benefits upgrading to fibre broadband

 As described in our Why you need superfast broadband page, fibre broadband unlocks a range of exciting services for broadband users previously limited by relatively slow speeds.
 Suddenly, a mass of bandwidth-intensive services become more easily available, including:

-- streamed video services, such as YouTube, Netflix, BBC iPlayer, ITV Player, Lovefilm, Netflix, Sky Go and BT Vision
+- streamed video services, such as YouTube, Netflix, BBC iPlayer, ITV Player, Sky Go and BT Sport

-- fast downloading of HD video content (rather than standard definition content)
+- fast downloading of HD and Ultra HD (4k) video content

 - streamed music services, such as Spotify